Code-Institute-Submissions/houseplant-heroes/README.md

 ![Carousel](./static/images/readme_images/carousel.png)

-- A [Materialize CSS Carousel](https://materializecss.com/carousel.html) is used to display the most recently added posts on the homepage.
+- A [Slick](https://kenwheeler.github.io/slick/) Carousel is used to display the most recently added posts on the homepage.
+- The carousel image links to the plant post for easy navigation for users
-- The carousel images state who the plant was posted by.
+- The carousel images also state who the plant was posted by.
 The username was included to encourage users to post their own plants to be displayed on the front page.

 #### Icons